bouwe77/holodeck-remix/README.md

 MDX for writing slides

 - Putting one or more MDX files in a folder is enough for the app to show the presentation slides.
 - Separate slides with "---".
+See https://github.dev/jxnblk/mdx-deck/blob/a4779fc0555e26bc241afd8176661d41fd6981ac/packages/gatsby-plugin/src/split-slides.js#L1
-Concatenate all files in a folder ordered by filename.
+- If multiple MDX files in a folder, then concatenate them all ordered by filename, before splitting.
 - Multiple presentations by placing them in their own folder.
 - Remix supports MDX out of the box, would that be an option, or not? https://remix.run/docs/en/v1/guides/mdx